 Listed below are the health benefits of having fish.

-- Omega-3 fatty acids are likely to reduce the risk of coronary heart diseases by reducing triglyceride levels and blood pressure levels.
+- Omega-3 fatty acids are likely to reduce the risk of coronary heart diseases by reducing triglycerideiXThe most common type of fat found in the human body obtained from food levels and blood pressure levels.
 Research studies have found them to prevent blood clot formation and blood vessel inflammation (1).

 - Omega-3 fatty acid DHA is known to diminish the effects of stress you might experience during late pregnancy.
 (2).